jeffpar/pcjs/software/pcx86/util/other/objasm/2.0/index.md

 ### Directory of OBJASM 2.0 (Bin)

-     Volume in drive A is OBJASM
+     Volume in drive A is OBJASM_BIN
      Directory of A:\

     OBJASM   DOC     20019  12-22-90   3:54p